goncaloroque30/GRAPE-Docs/docs/InputData.md

 - [points](#points)
 - [procedural](#procedural)

-Further information of how this data is structured can be found in the [Doc29 performance dataset](./Datasets.md#performance) section.
+More detailed information of how this data is structured can be found in the [Doc29 performance dataset](./Datasets.md#performance) section.

 #### Points